antonioalbanese/ProjectMLDL/README.md

 This repo contains files for the project "*Open World Recognition in Image Classification*", for the Machine Learning and Deep Learning course at PoliTO.

-The repository is rganized in this way:
+The repository is organized in this way:
 - **baselines** folder: contains all the jupyter notebooks that implement the baselines for the Incremental Learning scenario.
 - **classifiers** folder: contains all the the jupyter notebooks that implement a short ablation study on the classifiers used in iCaRL baseline
 - **losses** folder: contains all the the jupyter notebooks that implement a short ablation study on the losses used in iCaRL baseline